appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2*
 1. External user authentication service shall be an ADA approved service; and
-2. Non-ADA approved service verify the application does not allow the out of band verifier to be used more than once.
+2. Non-ADA approved service shall verify the application does not allow the out of band verifier to be used more than once.